My Search for the ROC Inter-group Radio Links

 Filling in the gaps : Thanks to Feedback to the website

 The diagram below, when enlarged with the zoom, shows details of the links, their frequencies and mast locations in Central England and North Wales.
-Hopefully now that 30 years has passed and the official secrets act bar lefted on the UKWMO radio scheme of the seventies, people will come forward with details of other ROC Group areas.
+Hopefully now that 30 years has passed, the 'Official Secrets Act' closure period has passed, more information on the UKWMO radio scheme of the seventies will come to light.

 Updated UKWMO VHF Links